Transformer-based Models to Deal with Heterogeneous Environments in Human Activity Recognition: Experiments

-To the best of our abilities, we attempt to replicate the training hyper-parameters from their original work and make the models comparable across the different architectures.

-All learning experiments were conducted on a high-performance computing cluster utilizing Intel Cascade Lake 6248 processors with 192GB of memory and Nvidia Tesla V100 SXM2 16GB GPUs.
-We use TensorFlow for the development of all models in this study \cite{tensorflow2015-whitepaper}.

-We perform 200 epochs of class-weighted training to deal with high-class imbalance for all our experiment settings while using a mini-batch size of 32.
-We then use a label smoothing rate of $0.1$ to prevent over-fitting.
-Across all learning instances, we employ Adam \cite{kingma2014adam} as the learning optimizer with a learning rate of 0.0005.
-We note here that is it possible to further improve the results across all models when we instead employ AdamW \cite{loshchilov2018decoupled}, where we precisely tune the weight decay for each architecture.
-Although, this was beyond the scope of the study, where the objective was to replicate a comparable environment of shared training configurations to evaluate different architectures with similar settings.

-Specifically for transformer-based models hyper-parameters, after several experiments and based on other studies on low resourced data \cite{araabi-monz-2020-optimizing}, we settle on a dropout rate of $0.3$ after most feed-forward layers.
+We performed 200 epochs of class-weighted training to deal with high-class imbalance for all our experiment settings while using a mini-batch size of 32.
+We then used a label smoothing rate of $0.1$ to prevent overfitting.
+Across all learning instances, we employed Adam \cite{kingma2014adam} as the learning optimizer with a learning rate of 0.0005.
+Based on other studies on low-resource data \cite{araabi-monz-2020-optimizing}, we settled on a dropout rate of $0.3$ after most feed-forward layers.
 We note that our dropout rate is much higher than the usual choices with respect to other works on transformer-based models; usually, a rate of $0.1$ - $0.2$ \cite{dosovitskiy2021an,Wu2020LiteTransformer,caron2021emerging}.
 This choice is because, as opposed to the vision or language domain, the size of the datasets in the HAR domain is significantly smaller, which makes the models more prone to overfitting.
-As an extension to counter overfitting, we also apply DropPath with regards to the stochastic depth rule before every residual connection \cite{larsson2017fractalnet,huang2016deep}.
-Extensively, on model configuration choices, we found that swish activation \cite{https://doi.org/10.48550/arxiv.1710.05941}, in-line with other studies \cite{mehta2022mobilevit}, gave better results than the classical GELU activation \cite{https://doi.org/10.48550/arxiv.1606.08415} used in transformer-based models.
+As an extension to counter overfitting, we also applied DropPath with regards to the stochastic depth rule before every residual connection \cite{larsson2017fractalnet,huang2016deep}.
+We found that swish activation \cite{https://doi.org/10.48550/arxiv.1710.05941}, in line with other studies \cite{mehta2022mobilevit}, gave better results than the classical GELU activation \cite{https://doi.org/10.48550/arxiv.1606.08415} used in transformer-based models.

-For ViT and HART, we adapt the "ViT Tiny" configuration \cite{caron2021emerging} with an embedding size of $d = 192$ and attention head counts of $H = 3$.
-Six layers ($L = 6$) out of the 12 layers of the original study were used \cite{dosovitskiy2021an}.
-Input window data of $W=128$ samples are split into frames of 16 samples (0.32s) with a stride of 16 (No overlap) for the segmenting.

-We note here that experiments done with overlap (a time-step below 16) showed only marginal improvement in performances but incurred significantly higher costs as the model resulted in more data to process.
-Thus with the following setup, we obtain 8 frames for self-attention.